-Mobile Pickup: A designated or reserved parking space or stall in the customer parking lot for mobile orders.
+Mobile Pickup: A designated or reserved parking space or stall in the customer parking lot for mobile orders placed using a smart device.
 Mobile Pickup spaces use independent detectors (not dependent on other detectors).

 NTP: Network Time Protocol is a networking standard for clock synchronization between computer systems; NTP is intended to synchronize all participating systems within milliseconds of Coordinated Universal Time (UTC).